TalaoDAO/sandbox-doc/docs/source/introduction.rst

 The use of Altme Wallet easily solves these problems because it allows the user to transfer only the minimum, necessary information, to choose the attribute(s) of his identity from different documents and then to associate them with an address group. possibly on different blockchains.

-However, to take advantage of these advantages with a crypto wallet, it is necessary to associate your prefered crypto wallet with Altme Wallet.
+However, to take advantage of SSI features with a crypto wallet, it is necessary to associate your prefered crypto wallet with Altme Wallet.

 The association of a crypto wallet to Altme Wallet can be done in 2 different ways:

 * By transferring the private key (or passphrase) from the crypto wallet to the Altme Wallet.
 The crypto account is then available on Altme Wallet as if it had been created by Altme Wallet.
-* By creating in Altme Wallet a proof of blockchain account ownership without revealing the private key of the crypto wallet.
-This is possible using the Beacon Tezos or WalletConnect EVM protocols to authentiocate with the crypto wallet.
+* By creating in Altme Wallet a proof of blockchain account ownership **without revealing the private key of the crypto wallet**.
+This is possible using the Beacon Tezos or WalletConnect EVM protocols to authenticate with the crypto wallet.

 The Altme Wallet can therefore carry the verifiable credentials of the user of a wallet such as Metamask or Ledger, which then simplifies and secures the onboarding of this user on web3 platforms.

+Crypto wallets supported are (none exhaustive list)  :

+* Tezos : **Temple mobile, Temple Web Extension, Air Gap, Kukai, Digital Art Autonomy, Umami**
+* EVM : **Metamask, Ledger Live, Trust wallet**

 Go to  https://app.altme.io/wallet-link to test the possibility to use Altme Wallet with your prefered crypto wallet without revealing the crypto wallet private key.

 Web3 verifiers and on-chain integration with anonymous whitelist